-Ambisafe’s Orderbook is democratizing financial markets by issuing on-chain shares of a fund tracking economic interest in SpaceX.
-The goal is to make traditional financial instruments more accessible to people globally.
+Ambisafe’s Orderbook is democratizing financial markets by issuing on-chain fractional shares of SpaceX with the goal to make traditional financial instruments more accessible to people globally.

-I’m sure you have heard about the company’s success; from launching cargo to the International Space Station to their upcoming manned missions , as well as their announcement of a flight to the moon.
+We’re sure you have heard about the company’s success, from launching cargo to the International Space Station to their upcoming manned mission on 7th May 2020, as well as their announcement of a flight to the moon.

 Want to be a part of this story?
-I don’t mean writing your name on a rocket or volunteering to go to Mars.
-What I mean is do you want to become a shareholder of a legendary company founded by Elon Musk.
+We don’t mean writing your name on a rocket or volunteering to go to Mars.
+We offer to become a shareholder of a fund that owns shares of a legendary company founded by Elon Musk.

-Many investors are already engaged in private equity investing (private equity) - shares of companies that are not publicly traded on the stock exchanges.
+Many investors are already engaged in private equity investing - shares of companies that are not publicly traded on the stock exchanges.

-Let’s imagine for a moment that you and I wanted to buy shares of SpaceX.
+Let’s imagine for a moment that you want to buy shares of SpaceX.
 It seems like it should be easy: register on a stock exchange, buy the stock and watch as it trends upwards.
 It’s not so simple.

 Wait for the next round of investment.
-During its next investment round, SpaceX will choose new investors, however, it will most likely choose only large funds that are ready to invest more than $10 million.
+During its next investment round, SpaceX will choose new investors.
+However, it will most likely select only large funds that are ready to invest more than $10 million.

-Buy SpaceX shares in the secondary market, that is, from those who were able to buy shares earlier.
+Buy SpaceX shares in the secondary market, from those who were able to buy shares earlier.
 But minimal investments usually range from around $200,000 and require a lot of time and paperwork.

-Not an accredited investor, what should ordinary people do?
-That question was asked recently by discussion participants on Reddit after SpaceX attracted another round of investment and went up from $24 billion to $31 billion.
+So what should ordinary people do?
+That question was asked recently by discussion participants on Reddit after SpaceX attracted another round of investment and its valuation went up from $24 to $31 billion.

 Maybe the first thing that comes to mind is: why not let one large investor buy a block of shares, and then resell them, even with a surcharge, to everyone?
 Other hurdles exist with this option:

 Legislative restrictions.
 In jurisdictions such as, for example, the United States and the European Union, only qualified investors can acquire company securities.
-In the US, these are people with incomes of $200,000+ per month or owners of assets starting at $1 million.
+In the US, these are people with income of $200,000+ per year or owners of assets starting at $1 million.

 The complexity of administration.
-When there are a couple dozen of such buyers, it is still possible to cope with tracking documentation and processing transactions.
-But when there are hundreds of thousands of buyers, the cost of processing smaller transactions can exceed the profit for the intermediary.
+When there are a couple of dozens of huge volume buyers, it is still possible to cope with tracking documentation and processing transactions.
+But when there are hundreds of thousands of buyers, the cost of processing smaller transactions will exceed the profit for the intermediary.
 That is why investment banks require a minimum investment fo $200,000 to get down to business

 What’s the solution?

 This is where the blockchain comes into play.
-Ambisafe has already conducted more than 30 succesful tokenization of assets and sales of various crypto start-up tokens.
-And we wondered why tokens don’t represent economic interest in pre-IPO companies like SpaceX.
-It is an interesting idea, isn't it?
+Ambisafe has already conducted more than 30 successful tokenization of assets.
+And we wondered why tokens don’t represent an economic interest in pre-IPO companies like SpaceX.

 What we did?

-In partnership with US Capital Global, Ambisafe created a seperate fund - Unicorn Equities.
-The charter of the fund states that the shares of USPX tokens will be issued on the Ethereum blockchain.
-With funds raised from the sale of tokens, the fund buys SpaceX shares with the help of US Capital Global.
-Thus, the owners of the token own a part of the fund that owns the shares of SpaceX.
-Each time SpaceX’s value increases, tokens owners will be able to sell their tokens at a new price.
-And when SpaceX IPOs, the fund will sell the basic shares and distribute the income between the holders of tokens.
+In partnership with Raison Asset Management, Ambisafe created a separate fund - Unicorn Tokenization Corp.
+The memorandum of the fund states that the shares of fund in form of USPX tokens will be issued on the Ethereum blockchain.
+With funds raised from the sale of tokens, the fund bought SpaceX shares with the help of Raison Asset Management.
+Thus, the owners of the USPX token own a part of the fund that owns the shares of SpaceX.
+If SpaceX’s value increases, token owners will be able to sell their tokens at a new price.
+And when SpaceX goes public, the fund will sell the underlying shares and distribute the income between the holders of USPX tokens.

 The blockchain simplifies and automates the fund administration.
-Ambisafe’s developed a RAP (Regulatory Aware Protocol) in combination with the decentralized Orderbook platform on which tokens will be sold.
-This allows us to comply with legislation in various jurisdictions and fix the price of the token so that Elon Musk and SpaceX do not need to worry about speculators.
-We can also configure in which countries and to whom the token can and cannot be sold.
+Ambisafe has developed a Regulation Aware Protocol (RAP) to comply with legislation in various jurisdictions, and configure in which countries and to whom the token can and cannot be sold.

-Out of all the potential options to purchase SpaceX we believe shares on the blockchain is the the best option to allow retail investors globally to own economic interest in SpaceX.
+Out of all the potential options to purchase SpaceX, we believe fractionalized shares on the blockchain is now the best option to allow retail investors globally to own economic interest in SpaceX.

 The democratization of access to SpaceX shares is only the first step.
-Next, we plan to tokenize the shares and other pre-IPO companies, "unicorns".
+Next, we plan to fractionalize the shares of other pre-IPO companies, such as Airbnb and Reddit.

-We will also be happy to answer questions in our chat on Telegram.
+We also will be happy to answer questions in our chat in Telegram.